jeffhammond/blog/Dealing_with_imperfect_Fortran_compilers.md

   1. [Doctor Fortran in "Military Strength"](https://stevelionel.com/drfortran/2020/05/16/doctor-fortran-in-military-strength/)
   2. [Aquarium Leaking Slap Meme Generator](https://imgflip.com/memegenerator/194158970/Aquarium-Leaking-Slap)
-  3. Intel recently released a compiler that has `DO CONCURRENT` support
+  3. Intel recently released a compiler that has `DO CONCURRENT` GPU support but it has a few issues that need to be addressed.

 ## Disclaimer and license